Patrons & Sponsors

 Sponsors

-- Friends of the Center and Collaborator Sponsors are acknowledged at conference and on conference-related publications.
+A. Friends of the Center and Collaborator Sponsors are acknowledged at conference and on conference-related publications.

-- A Gold Sponsor is entitled to one complimentary registration at the sponsored Center event.
+B. A Gold Sponsor is entitled to one complimentary registration at the sponsored Center event.

-- An Elite Sponsor is entitled to two complimentary registrations at the sponsored Center event.
+C. An Elite Sponsor is entitled to two complimentary registrations at the sponsored Center event.

 The Center gratefully acknowledges the financial support of its patrons and sponsors.
 The Center is fully self-sustaining.
 It would not be able to hold events and conferences and conduct studies and projects without the financial support of its patrons and sponsors.
 The Center deeply appreciates the generous contributions of our supporters.